 The Fast Path Statistics module synchronizes the statistics of the Fast Path into the Linux Networking Stack.
 If this synchronization was not implemented, the system statistics would be inaccurate as the Linux Networking Stack is not aware of the traffic managed by the Fast Path.

 These statistics are implemented through the following mechanisms:

-- The Fast Path modules update the Shared Memory with statistics, - The FPS daemon reads the Shared Memory statistics, and communicates them to the FPTUN kernel module through the loopback interface, - The FPTUN kernel module adds Fast Path statistics to Linux Networking Stack statistics.
+- The Fast Path modules update the Shared Memory with statistics, - The FPS daemon reads the Shared Memory statistics, - The FPS daemon updates the kernel with the statistics, typically using Netlink.